ANZ-UKRAINE COOPERATION FORUM

 The Forum programme is structured around plenary sessions, thematic panels, focused breakouts, and practitioner-led presentations, delivered across dedicated tracks.

-At this stage, the programme is presented at a structural and thematic level.
-This reflects the Forum’s cross-sector nature.
+The programme is presented at a structural and thematic level.
+View actual Forum agenda here

 Programme Structure